zalando/restful-api-guidelines/compatibility/Compatibility.md

 changes are necessary.

-## {{ book.should }} Service Provider Prefer Compatible Extensions
+## {{ book.should }} Prefer Compatible Extensions

-Service provider should apply the following rules to evolve RESTful APIs in a backward-compatible way:
+API designers should apply the following rules to evolve RESTful APIs for services in a backward-compatible way:

 * Add only optional, never mandatory fields
 * Never change the meaning of a field (e.g. by being more restrictive).